Nuchal Fold Pregnancy Scans Dublin

 Nuchal Fold Scans FAQs

-Who performs your nuchal fold scan?
+Who performs the nuchal fold scan?

 How do you prepare for a nuchal scan?